WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

     Password: PASSWORD    # (optional) APN password
     Operator: 00000       # (optional) Carrier numeric operator code
     Mode: CATM1           # (optional) Network mode (CATM1, NBIOT or GSM)
-    Interface: /dev/ttyS1 # (optional) Serial interface (UART1 (COM1) = /dev/ttyS0, UART4 (COM4) = /dev/ttyS1, UART6 = /dev/ttyS3)
+    Interface: /dev/ttyS1 # (optional) Serial interface
+                          # UART1 (COM1) = /dev/ttyS0
+                          # UART4 (COM4) = /dev/ttyS1 (default),
+                          # UART6 = /dev/ttyS3)
     TurnOnPin: D10        # (optional) Enable pin to turn the module on/off.
-Default value is Meadow Pin name D10
+                          # Default value is Meadow Pin name D10
 ```

 A few things to consider:
  * If the carrier numeric operator code (**Operator**) or the network mode is not specified (**Mode**), the module will attempt to automatically determine the optimal network based on the M2M sim card inserted and your location.
- * **However, if you encounter any connectivity issues, we recomment to set the operator code value to the `Operator` property**.
-If you don't know your operator code, you can use the **Cell Network Scanner** method that will list nearby networks in the area.
+ * **However, if you encounter any connectivity issues, we recommend to set the operator code and operation mode to the `Operator` and `Mode` properties**.
+If you don't know this information, you can use the [**Cell Network Scanner**](https://github.com/WildernessLabs/Documentation/blob/cell-docs-updates/docs/Meadow/Meadow.OS/Cellular/index.md#scanning-cell-networks) method that will list nearby networks in the area.
  * `TurnOnPin` is a pin used to turn on the module.

 ## Specify Network Interface and reserved pins